Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sports Surfaces: A History

-Jake Watkins provides an overview of the types of playing surfaces that have been used in sports history.
+Jake Watkins provides an overview of the playing surfaces used in sports history.

-Throughout history, different sports have been played on various different surfaces.
-The surface upon which a sport is played will have a significant impact on the plater's experience.
-Different surfaces have been used for different purposes - some will allow games to be played under conditions that would otherwise render them unplayable, and others will provide a higher level of comfort for the player.
-Take a look over the types of surfaces that have been used in sports history.
+Throughout history, different sports have been played on various surfaces.
+The surface upon which a sport is played will significantly impact significantly impact the player's experience.
+Different surfaces have been used for different purposes—some allow games to be played under conditions that would otherwise render them unplayable, and others provide a higher level of comfort for the player.
+Take a look at the types of surfaces that have been used in sports history.

 The Seventeenth and Eighteenth Centuries

 Many of today's popular sports have been played for hundreds of years.
-A good place to start is by looking at what they did with their surfaces back then.
+A good start is looking at what they did with their surfaces back then.
 Methods were very different, and here are some examples of how sports surfaces were maintained back in the 17th and 18th centuries:

 • In the 1660s, bowling greens were known to be sodded